d-otis/rate-your-landlord-express-api/README.md

 ## Todo

 - normalize JSON response so that it mirrors what rails backend serves
 - start with trying to roll my own
 - after that use Sequelize :-)
 - refactor project structure to mirror node-pg documentation?
 - add extra hacky attrs to reviews JSON
 - POST/PATCH/DELETE routes bruh
 - set random image for landlord from UNSPLASH like RoR
 - hacky landlord rating and property updates when reviews are created
+- make sure adding review => updates ratings for landlord and property

 ### Refactoring Queries